Catherine Lalumière

-Catherine Lalumière (born 3 August 1935 in Rennes) is a French politician of the Radical Party of the Left.
+Catherine Lalumière (born 3 August 1935) is a French politician of the Radical Party of the Left.

 Before her political career, she lectured on public law at the University of Rennes and Paris 1 Panthéon-Sorbonne University.
 She began a foray into politics in 1981 as Minister of Consumption in the cabinet of Pierre Mauroy, and held several offices throughout the 1980s.

 She served as Secretary General of the Council of Europe from 1989 to 1994, and became a member of the European Parliament in 1994, re-elected in 1999 until 2004.

-She has been Vice-President of the International European Movement where she chaired the Working Group on Enlargement.
+She served as vice-president of the International European Movement where she chaired the Working Group on Enlargement.

 Lalumière is currently President of the Maison de l'Europe de Paris.
+Since December 2021, she is the founding president of the Pierre and Catherine Lalumière Foundation, hosted by the Fondation de France.

+Education and Academic Career

+Catherine Lalumière holds a Doctorate in Public Law from the University of Rennes in 1968 and later became a lecturer.
+From 1960 to 1981, she taught at the universities of Rennes, Bordeaux, and Paris 1 Panthéon-Sorbonne.
+She comes from a Protestant family in Rennes and does not hide her adherence to Protestantism.